centreon/centreon-archived/doc/en/installation/prerequisites.rst

 Define space disk
 *****************

-Th space used for store collected and performance data depends on several criteria:
+The space used for store collected and performance data depends on several criteria:

 * Frequency of controls
 * Number of controls